willfurnass/sheffield_hpc/sharc/software/apps/ansys.rst

 Ansys 17.2 was installed using the :download:`install_ansys.sh </sharc/software/install_scripts/apps/ansys/17.2/install_ansys.sh>` script, the module file is
 :download:`17.2 </sharc/software/modulefiles/apps/ansys/17.2>`.
 The binary installations were tested by launching ``ansyswb`` and by using the above batch submission script.
+The ``mpi-rsh`` tight-integration parallel environment is required to run Ansys/Fluent using MPI due to password-less ssh being disabled across nodes on ShARC.